asananddevsingh/alexa-v2-playlist/README.md

 * **services :** This folder contains ```graphqlServices.js``` file which holds the GraphQL end-points serving data to the skill.
 * **utilities :** This folder contains the utility files that has been used within the skill such as ```cloudwatchLogger.js```, ```timeZoneUtil``` etc.
 * **index.js:** This file contians ```index.handler``` lambda entry point.

-## Cleanup
-If you were deploying this skill just for learning purposes or for testing, do not forget to clean your AWS account to avoid recurring charges for your DynamoDB table.

-- delete the lambda function.
-- delete the IAM execution role.
-- delete the DynamoDB table.

-## TO DO LIST

-### Development:
-      1. Pending tasks in the backlog.
-      2. Fix the bug of NOT auto-playing the audio files after resuming the last session.
-      3. Implement full fledge universal analytics of Google.
-Till now very basic implementaion is done for only some parts of the skill.
-      4. GraphQL is taking the case-sensitive topics that should be fixed.
-      5. GraphQL should give empty data list for unavilable topic instean of throwing the error.
-      6. Need to replace the publicly hosted image for alexa cards with images hosted at s3 bucket.
-      7. Get rid of API Key authorization type and remove "xAPIKey' from constants file.

-### Skill distribution and configuration:
-      1. Upload the Small and large skill icon for all the supported languages.
-      2. Review and add all possible utterances for intents.
-      3. Write the distribution details such as "One Sentence Description", "Detailed Description", "Example Phrases", "Keywords".
-      4. Add the "Privacy Policy URL" with skill.
-      5. Add the Privacy "Terms of Use URL" skill.